omvatten/qdiv/docs/Installation.rst

 Hopefully, this will run without error messages and print a value of 3.388

-A third option, if you are on a Windows computer, is to copy the qdiv_env.yml file from the `github pages <https://github.com/omvatten/qdiv>`_.
+A third option is to copy the file qdiv_env_win.yml (if you are on a Windows computer) or qdiv_env_linux.yml (if you are on a Linux computer) from the `github pages <https://github.com/omvatten/qdiv>`_.
 In the Anaconda prompt (terminal window) go to the folder containing the file (use cd path-to-folder).
-Then write:
+Then write one of the following:

 .. code-block:: guess

-   conda env create -f qdiv_env.yml
+   conda env create -f qdiv_env_win.yml conda env create -f qdiv_env_linux.yml

-This will create an environment with qdiv and a lot of other useful packages.
+This will create a conda environment with qdiv and some other useful packages.
 Activate the environment by typing:

 .. code-block:: guess